GreedyGame/unity-plugin/README.md

 ```
 ---

+### External Jars
+GreedyGame SDK uses Volley from Google and PriorityJobQueue from path as external jars.
+In case of conflicts you can remove it from libs folder of the wrapper.

 ### Video Tutorial
-Check out the following youtube link for a video tutorial which contains the entire walkthrough for GreedyGame Integration in Unity ! (https://www.youtube.com/watch?v=L8Lq5UIbd68)
+Check out the following youtube link for a video tutorial which contains the entire walkthrough for GreedyGame Integration in Unity !
+[Video Tutorial] (https://www.youtube.com/watch?v=L8Lq5UIbd68)

 ### For more help please see [FAQ] (https://github.com/GreedyGame/unity-plugin/wiki/FAQs)